 For more information, see Materials Engineering CO-OP (148 credits).

 McGill is proud to be the host of the oldest mining engineering program in Canada, which started in 1871.
 The program is known for the excellence of its courses as well as the training it provides in mining technology, mineral economics, and mine design.
 The minerals industry is currently going through an expansion phase that has never been seen before.
 This is highly beneficial to both our graduate and undergraduate students.
 Tremendous career opportunities are available in Canada and around the world.
 There have been rapid technical developments in recent years, presenting a challenge to the creative student with a strong interest in engineering and a taste for innovative solutions.

 The Department offers a co-operative program leading to the accredited B.Eng. degree in Mining Engineering.
 It includes four paid industrial work terms.
 The Co-op program is offered in collaboration with the mining engineering program at École Polytechnique in Montreal.
 Students registered at McGill are required to take a series of Mining courses at École Polytechnique in the latter part of the program.
 These courses are designated by subject code MPMC in the program.

 Students must register for each work term (MIME 290, MIME 291, MIME 392, MIME 494) and pay associated fees by the Course Change (add/drop) registration deadline or else late fees will apply.
 Before registering for any work term course, students must contact the Mining Co-op Liaison Officer for approval.

-Program credit weight: 150-152 credits Program credit weight for CEGEP students: 121-123 credits In addition to regular courses and laboratories, the curriculum of the B.Eng.
+Program credit weight: 150-152 credits Program credit weight for Quebec CEGEP students: 121-123 credits In addition to regular courses and laboratories, the curriculum of the B.Eng.
 Mining Engineering Co-op program includes seminars, colloquia, and student projects reinforced by field trips to industrial operations.
-Students entering this program must plan their ...
+Students entering this program must ...